American breakfast daily, 7 lunches, 8 dinners including a welcome dinner in Cape Town and a farewell dinner in Victoria Falls

 Day 11 VICTORIA FALLS

-Today, drive to CHOBE NATIONAL PARK, home to one of the largest concentrations of game in all of Africa.
-After lunch, set out on your first GAME ACTIVITY, either by boat or 4-wheel-drive safari vehicle.
+Today, a PRIVATE TRANSFER brings you to CHOBE NATIONAL PARK, featuring some of the greatest concentrations of wildlife in Africa.
+After lunch, set out on your first GAME ACTIVITY, either by boat or 4-wheel drive safari vehicle.

-Your tour ends with a flight to Johannesburg to connect to your homebound flight.
+Your stay in Chobe ends with a flight to Johannesburg to connect with your homebound flight.
 Book homebound flights after 5:30 pm.